chains-project/bacardi/results/results_baseline_api_diff_cot/o3-mini-2025-01-31/249c3b394540fde4fcb72f66172af5e02b9c637e/patches/patch1/responses/ModelRepresenter.java_response.txt

       if (map.isEmpty()) return null;
     }
     if (javaBean instanceof Dependency) {
-      // skip optional if it is false if (skipBoolean(property, "optional", propertyValue, false)) return null;
+      //skip optional if it is false
+      if (skipBoolean(property, "optional", propertyValue, false)) return null;
-      // skip type if it is jar
+      //skip type if it is jar
       if (skipString(property, "type", propertyValue, "jar")) return null;
     }
     if (javaBean instanceof Plugin) {
-      // skip extensions if it is false if (skipBoolean(property, "extensions", propertyValue, false)) return null;
+      //skip extensions if it is false
+      if (skipBoolean(property, "extensions", propertyValue, false)) return null;
-      // skip inherited if it is true if (skipBoolean(property, "inherited", propertyValue, true)) return null;
+      //skip inherited if it is true
+      if (skipBoolean(property, "inherited", propertyValue, true)) return null;
     }
     return super.representJavaBeanProperty(javaBean, property, propertyValue, customTag);